-You need to apply between two and five coats of polyurethane on a surface.
+You need to apply between 2-5 coats of polyurethane on a surface.
 On average, 3 coats of polyurethane are needed to seal and protect a surface.

 On materials that do not require much protection like room decor, you can apply two light coats of polyurethane.
 On materials that would be used heavily like chairs, tables, and desks, you should apply 3 light coats of polyurethane.

 On materials that would be walked on like patios, walkways, and floors, it’s advised to apply 3 coats of polyurethane.

 You can apply more coats of water-based polyurethane than oil-based polyurethane.
 Also, you should never apply just one coat of polyurethane, why?
 Let’s find out.

 Why Does The Number Of Coats Matter For Polyurethane?

 The number of coats matters for polyurethane because polyurethane is a clear sealant.
 Polyurethane by design is meant to produce a clear and glossy top film when it dries.
 If you apply more coats of polyurethane than needed, it can affect the clarity of the finish.

 The number of coats also matters for polyurethane because the finish is designed to be strong, durable, moisture, and chip-resistant.
 If you apply less than the required coats of polyurethane, the finish will not be as strong or moisture-resistant as it should be.

 Polyurethane is a tough plastic finish meant to protect the material it is used on.
 A coat of polyurethane on your wood will protect it from scratches, dents, and moisture.
 But your wood doesn’t get any of this protection unless you apply the right number of coats.
 Too many coats and the polyurethane will easily turn yellow.
 This is common with oil-based polyurethane.